Links

 CONSUL DEMOCRACY TIPS - COLLABORATIVE LEGISLATION

-• This module is very versatile and allows opening very diverse processes.
-Consider whether the name “collaborative legislation” is the one that best suits the use that you are going to give it or it would be better for you to use more generic names such as “Municipal proposals”.
-Although remember that the name of the module cannot be modified from the backend.
+• This module is very versatile and allows opening diverse collaborative drafting processes.
+Consider whether the name “collaborative legislation” is the one that best suits the participation process you're looking to create.
+You may opt for a more generic name such as “Municipal proposal” or just focus on the topic at hand.
+The module's name cannot be modified from the backend.

-• Although usually the "phases" are correlative (one begins when the other ends), all the phases can be open at the same time,
+• Although usually the different phases are correlative (one begins when the previous ends), all the phases can be open at the same time.

 2.3.3 How do I configure it?